Clean Delivery Kit

+Clean Delivery Kit

 Show the respondent the promoted type(s) of clean delivery kits and ask:

-Q1: Was this type of clean delivery kit used during the delivery of your youngest child?
+Q1: Do you remember whether this type of clean delivery kit was used during the delivery of your youngest child?

 Calculate the indicator’s value by dividing the number of respondents who reported using a clean delivery kit by the total number of interviewed respondents (exclude those who did not remember) and multiplying the result by 100 to convert it to a percentage.

 1) Since mothers might not remember exactly the information your survey is asking about, consider conducting as many interviews as possible in pairs consisting of the mother and a birth attendant/ relative who attended the delivery/ who took care of the mother.
 While using such an approach will take you more time, it will very likely result in more accurate data.
 If none of the listed options are likely to provide accurate data, consider changing the indicator to “% of birth attendants regularly using the promoted clean delivery kits” and collecting the required data from the birth attendants.